 Scientists have successfully produced human kidney tissue within a living organism which is able to produce urine, a first for medical science.
 The study led by Professors Sue Kimber and Adrian Woolf from The University of Manchester, signifies a significant milestone in the development of treatment for kidney disease.
 The Medical Research Council and Kidney Research UK funded project is published in the journal Stem Cell Reports.

 Kidney glomeruli – constituent microscopic parts of the organ- were generated from human embryonic stem cells grown in plastic laboratory culture dishes containing a nutrient broth known as culture medium, containing molecules to promote kidney development.
-They were combined with a gel like substance, which acted as natural connective tissue – and then injected as a tiny clump under the skin of mice.
+They were combined with a gel-like substance, which acted as natural connective tissue – and then injected as a tiny clump under the skin of mice.
 After three months, an examination of the tissue revealed that nephrons: the microscopic structural and functional units of the kidney – had formed.

-The new structures contained most of the constituent parts present in human nephrons – including proximal tubules, distal tubules, Bowman’s capsule and Loop of Henle.
+The new structures contained most of the constituent parts present in human nephrons – including proximal tubules, distal tubules, Bowman’s capsule, and Loop of Henle.
 Tiny human blood vessels – known as capillaries- had developed inside the mice which nourished the new kidney structures.
 However, the mini-kidneys lack a large artery, and without that the organ’s function will only be a fraction of normal.
-So, the researchers are working with surgeons to put in an artery that will bring more blood the new kidney.
+So, the researchers are working with surgeons to put in an artery that will bring more blood to the new kidney.

 To test the functionality of the new structures, the team used Dextran – a fluorescent protein which stains the urine-like substance produced when nephrons filter the blood, called glomerular filtrate.
 The Dextran was tracked and detected in the new structures’ tubules, demonstrating that filtrate was indeed being produced and excreted as urine.